 java -Xmx2g -jar metabase.jar

-As above, you can use the environment variable
+You can also use the environment variable

 JAVA_OPTS to set JVM args instead of passing them directly to